Risotto al Limone (Lemon Risotto with Mascarpone)

 Recipe Highlights: Risotto al Limone

-• Inspiration: This dish takes inspiration from northern Italy, where short grain rice and citrus are a classic pairing, and where risotto recipes are treated like an art form.
+• Inspiration: This dish draws inspiration from northern Italy, where short-grain rice and citrus are a classic pairing and risotto recipes are treated as an art form.

 • Best served for: Date nights, small gatherings, or anytime you want a simple side dish that still feels restaurant-level.